Harshali02/Visualization/README.md

  1. WorldBank Dataset: The World Bank provides free and open access to a wide range of datasets about development in countries around the globe, together with other datasets cited in the data catalog. </br>
  [Dataset Source](http://databank.worldbank.org/data/source/world-development-indicators)</br>

-  A video explaining about the project right from data extraction to vusaulizing the relation between Life Expectancy and GDP can be found here: [Link](https://www.youtube.com/channel/UC9pHvkWmZQH3LtU40kd8qqQ/featured)</br>
+  A video explaining about the project right from data extraction to visaulizing the relation between Life Expectancy and GDP can be found here: [Link](https://www.youtube.com/channel/UC9pHvkWmZQH3LtU40kd8qqQ/featured)</br>